WOMEN OF GEOLOGY

 On Saturday, April 21, get ready for the field with an exciting day of coastal geomorphology.
 The conference will officially conclude late afternoon following the field trip.

 This year's cost for the 2-day (2 night) conference is $160 for professionals and $90 for students.
 If you register as a student you will be asked to fill a volunteer position during the conference.
 Please direct all billing questions to OSU conference services in link below.

 LET US FEATURE YOU

-Being that we are a community of geologists, aspiring geologists, rock enthusiasts, and supporters, we want to share what everyone is up to.
-Let us share your excitement, field work, achievements, and anything you feel will help inspire other Women of Geology.
+Being that we are a community of geologists, aspiring geologists, rock enthusiasts, and supporters, we want to share and support fellow geologists.
+Let us share your excitement, fieldwork, achievements, and anything you feel will inspire other Women of Geology.